coderssudo/instacontroller/README.md

 ## Error Handling
 Althouth this app is running smoothly but
 #### It can give error due to
-Network problem
+Network problem,
 performing task beyond app reach

 ## Features
 #### It has several features like
-Login
+Login,
-Search
+Search,
-Read Notification
+Read Notification,
-Pic Open
+Pic Open,
-Like
+Like ,
-Save
+Save ,
 Logout